philiprobertovich/airflow1/README.md

   ```
 * Navigate to localhost:8080/home in your browser and enter the Airflow credentials.
 Both username and password should be "airflow".
 * Find "code_review" under the DAG column and unpause the DAG.
 * After that, the DAG should run.
-Click on "code_review" to see the different views of the DAG.
+Click on "code_review" to see the different views of the DAG's execution.

 ## Known Bugs